SeldonIO/seldonio.github.com/spark-models.md

-You can no utilize a [runtime recommendation algorithm](runtime-recommendation.html#user-clustering) with this model.
+You can now utilize a [runtime recommendation algorithm](runtime-recommendation.html#user-clustering) with this model.